cdevents/presentations/2022-04-27-cdevents-online/presentation.marp.md

 <!-- With the vocabulary defined, the next step has been to define which events are available for each abstraction.
 For instance a PipelineRun can be queued, started and finished.
 An artifact and by packaged and published.
 Each event has mandatory and optional fields.
 We're also evaluating extension mechanisms, to allow two kind of extension: documented third party fields as well as free-style content.

 Since there are plenty of established messaging protocols already available, we didn't want to reinvent the wheel.
-Rather instead we have been working at identifying which fields are required for the continuous delivery use cases, and then we defined protocol bindings which define how CDEvents map onto a specific protocol.
+Instead we have been working at identifying which fields are required for the continuous delivery use cases, and then we defined protocol bindings which map CDEvents onto a specific transport protocol.
-CloudEvents - a CNCF project - are an established format in the Cloud Native space, and that's the first binding we defined.
+CloudEvents - a CNCF project - is an established format in the Cloud Native space, and that's the first binding we defined.

 Finally, as part of the specification we started working on a cdevents primer document, which documents the protocol architecture, design decisions and reference use cases. -->